Cardinals vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Spencer Strider (16-4) to the mound for his 28th start this season.
+- The Braves will hand the ball to Max Fried (6-1) for his 12th start of the season.

-- In 27 starts this season, he's earned a quality start in 16 of them.

-- Strider will look to finish five or more innings for the fifth start in a row.
+- Fried will look to finish five or more innings for the fifth start in a row.

-- He has six appearances with no earned runs allowed in 27 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 11 chances this season.

 |Opponent